carsdotcom/ignitionjs/README.md

             // `registerSrcs` method used above.
 We could have also added this
             // source to the array above, along with Angular and lodash, but
             // if this page was being dynamically compiled on the server-side,
-            // a seperate registration call, such as this, would be needed.
+            // a separate registration call, such as this, would be needed.

             ignition.libraries.registerSrc('//www.googletagservices.com/tag/js/gpt.js');